 While you may already be displaying images on your website at a reduced size than the actual sizes, it may not yet be perfect.
 Use free online image optimization tools such as Tiny PNG to rescale your images and reduce load time.

 Also, you can save the image (convert) with another file format, thereby reducing their sizes.
 If you currently have .jpeg images, for instance, you can just keep them instead as compressed .jpg files without losing much detail.

 A great alternative is a tool like Compressor.io that lets you convert your image files without losing image quality.
 The tool is excellent for JPEG, PNG, GIF and SVG files.

 Clear up Your Redirects.
-While this a great tip on how to improve your page speed, using too many redirects can obstruct each other and become irrelevant.
-I recommend temporary 307 redirect and permanent 301 redirects.
+While this is a great tip on how to improve your page speed, using too many redirects can obstruct each other and become irrelevant.
+I recommend temporary 307 redirects and permanent 301 redirects.

 Leverage browser caching.
 If you use a content management system like WordPress, you can install plugins, like WP Super Cache, that will cache the latest version of your pages.
-The plugins prevent the browser from dynamically generating every time a user wants to access.
+The plugins prevent the browser from dynamically generating every time a user wants to access it.

 If you need any help or some pieces of advice, feel free to shoot us an email: info@email@example.com

 If you would like to use the text or infographic feel free to as long as you place a link back to this page to give credit